-- Demonstrate knowledge of proper safety procedures in the shop. - Demonstrate ability to set-up, operate and maintain hand and power tools, jacks, and hoisting equipment. - Demonstrate a working knowledge of diagnosis of malfunctions of engines, fuel, electrical, cooling, and brake systems, drive train, and suspension systems. - Demonstrate the ability to repair malfunctions of engines, fuel, electrical, cooling, and brake systems, drive train, and suspension systems.
-Demonstrate ability to use diagnostic equipment and interpret codes. - Demonstrate ability to provide quality customer service to patrons.
+- Demonstrate knowledge of proper safety procedures in the shop. - Demonstrate ability to set-up, operate and maintain hand and power tools, jacks, and hoisting equipment. - Demonstrate a working knowledge of diagnosis of malfunctions of engines, fuel, electrical, cooling, and brake systems, drive train, and suspension systems. - Demonstrate the ability to repair malfunctions of engines, fuel, electrical, cooling, and brake systems, drive train, and suspension systems. - Demonstrate ability to use diagnostic equipment and interpret codes.